jdlib/JDBX/UserGuide.md

     cstmt.init("{call getUserName(?, ?)}");

 PrepStmt allows for more initialization options: Call the `init()` method on a PrepStmt which will return an initialization builder.
-The builder allows you to the returned columns or if the sql statement uses named parameters.
+The builder allows you to define the returned columns or if the sql statement uses named parameters.
 The terminal call of the `.sql(String)` method to specify a SQL command is mandatory in order to complete the initialization:

     // instruct the statement to return the value of the 'id' column (see the chapter on running updates)